MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-245-update.md

 Enabling shell tasks arguments validation can break existing scripts as input is rejected by input validation.
 For example, some characters are considered a command separator and rejected when this setting is enabled.

-To help customers to identify what would happen it this setting is enabled, we not introduce a preview option.
-When preview is enabled, warnings will be shown in pipeline and audit logs.
-However, tasks will not fail.
+To make this transition smoother, we’ve added a preview mode.
+With preview mode enabled, you’ll receive warnings in your pipeline and audit logs, giving you visibility into potential issues without interrupting your tasks or workflows.

 Go to Organization Settings > Settings > Task restrictions or Project Settings > General to enable auditing: